amoshong/CleaningData/Code Book.md

 ## The feature variables available in 'Feature_mean_std.txt' are only the measurements on the mean and standard deviation for each measurement items feature_all.txt.

+# Feature_ave.txt

-# Feature_ave.txt: result of step5 of run_analysis.R. subject, activity labels and the average of each variable for each activity and each subject.
+## File description: result of step5 of run_analysis.R. subject, activity labels and the average of each variable for each activity and each subject.

 ## The first two column for Feature_ave.txt are: